libretime/libretime/docs/manual/dashboard/index.md

 If the current show has nothing playing out at the time, the new item will begin playing immediately.
-This manual triggering of playout can be used as a live assist technique, in which the Libretime server's soundcard output is mixed with other sources such as microphones or telephone hybrids on its way to a transmitter, or a separate stream encoder.
+This manual triggering of playout can be used as a live assist technique, in which the LibreTime server's soundcard output is mixed with other sources such as microphones or telephone hybrids on its way to a transmitter, or a separate stream encoder.
 For instance, a live show's host may not wish to cut off a studio discussion in order to play music at a fixed time.